invasionofsmallcubes/spring-boot-poc/README.md

-#Example of RabbitMQ on Spring Boot training to reproduce exactly-once behavior using
+#Example of RabbitMQ on Spring Boot training to reproduce exactly-once behavior using Spring Cloud Stream

 To run the example:
 `make run-example`